Iteo/audoma/docs/usage.rst

 ===========

 By default, in the `drf-spectacular` viewset permissions were not documented at all.
-Currently, permissions are being documented for each viewset separately.
+In audoma, permissions are being documented for each viewset separately.

 You don't have to define anything extra, this is being handled just out of the box.
 The only thing it is required is to define permissions on your viewset.